October 21, 2022

 A Mud-covered Man Screams (Photo by Dawn Kish)

 At the forefront of the YEC camp is Ken Ham, founder and CEO of Answers in Genesis (AiG) and its two attractions: the Creation Museum and Ark Encounter.
 Mr. Ham believes "The various original life forms (kinds), including mankind, were made by direct, supernatural, creative acts of God (i.e., not by natural, physical processes over millions of years)" and that these creative acts were "supernatural and immediate" (source).
+As we shall see, part of Ham's assertion is inaccurate: Supernatural?
+Absolutely!
+Immediate, as in the form of a miracle?
+Not so.
 As such, Ham derides Old Earth Creationists (OEC) who "compromise Genesis with evolution and millions of years..." (source).

 Ham's understanding of Genesis is inaccurate and narrow-minded when we consider the entirety of the creation narrative.
 We shall begin by comparing the passages concerning the creation of vegetation (Gen 1:11-12) and land animals (Gen 1:24-25) since the wording is almost exactly the same in both.